-If the residents are not permitted to do things you consider unsafe if they want to, how do you think they feel?
+If the residents are not permitted to do things they want to because you consider them unsafe, how do you think they feel?

-• Do the residents agree that the action is unsafe?
-If it really is dangerous, why do you think the residents might want to do it anyway?
+- Do the residents agree that the action is unsafe? - If it is truly dangerous, why do you think the residents might want to do it anyway?

-What Might Prevent Residents From Exercising Their Right to Take Risks?
+What Might Prevent Residents from Exercising Their Right to Take Risks?

-- You may be afraid that the resident will get hurt if they do something you think is unsafe. - You may not be sure that the resident really understands the possible consequences of the behavior that you consider unsafe.
-The resident may be confused or might not understand. - You may be afraid of being sued if a resident does something unsafe and gets hurt. - You may be afraid that insurance costs will go up if anything happens to the resident. - You may not believe that elderly residents can or should make such decisions for themselves.
-You may believe they are too old and that you know what is best. - Some regulations may not permit residents to do things considered unsafe, even if the residents understand the consequences. - You may feel you have to listen to the resident's family and if they do not want the resident to do something, you have to heed their wishes.
+- You may be afraid that the resident will get hurt if they do something you think is unsafe. - You may be unsure that the resident understands the possible consequences of the behavior that you consider unsafe.
+The resident may be confused or might not understand. - You may be afraid of being sued if a resident does something unsafe and gets hurt. - You may be afraid that insurance costs will rise if anything happens to the resident. - You may not believe that elderly residents can or should make such decisions for themselves.
+You may believe they are too old and that you know what is best.

+- Some regulations may prohibit residents from doing things considered unsafe, even if the residents understand the consequences. - You may feel you have to listen to the resident's family and heed their wishes if they do not want the resident to do something.